 The two came into contact with the teachings of the Swiss psychologist Carl Gustav Jung (1875 to 1961).
 Jung is considered the founder of analytical psychology.
 Among other things, he is known for his formulation of psychological types, about which he wrote a book in 1921.
 Briggs and Myers constructed the so-called Myers-Briggs type indicator, with which every person can be classified into one of Jung's personality types.
 They published it in 1944 with a commercial purpose.

 However, the personality model did not end with Briggs and Myers.
 The American psychologist David West Keirsey (1921 to 2013) also dealt with the topic.
 He published a freely available further development of the type indicator.
 The resulting personality model is widely used today.
 In the USA in particular, it helps HR decision-makers to filter out the right candidate from a large pool of applicants.

 Myers and Briggs' psycho test consists of a series of questions that the participant is asked to answer honestly.
 In this way, they explore the dimensions of the participant's personality.
 This involves a total of four categories, which are expressed to varying degrees in each person.
 In each category there are two opposing traits.

 For example, the first category is about introversion and extraversion.
 Every person has an individual expression of these traits.
-You can be very extroverted or very introverted.
-It's also possible that neither of these traits is as pronounced in you.
+You can be very extroverted or very introvert.
+It is also possible that neither trait is as pronounced in you.
 But most people tend more or less strongly toward one of the two traits - in each of the four categories.

 The four categories in the Myers Briggs personality test